Meditation for April 25th

 And then there is just the news.

-Everyone feels like they need to say something publicly about what each of these things mean.
-Will we all have PR firms giving statements about what we think about celebrity divorces in the near future?
-Everyone has to say something about each huge celebrity death, drama or output of material.
+Everyone feels like they need to say something publicly about what each of these things means.
+Will we all have PR firms issuing statements about our views on celebrity divorces in the near future?
+We can’t possibly keep up with all these cultural bumps and respond to them alone.
+Everyone has to say something about each major celebrity death, drama, or major news event.

 Guess what?
 You don’t have to.
-Just like you don’t have to write long essays in Yelp about your experience at a new restaurant starting with the word, “Well…”
+Just like you don’t have to write long essays in Yelp about your experience at a new restaurant, starting with the word “Well…” (Or even worse, starting the essay with, “So…”)

-You don’t have to watch Game of Thrones.
-You don’t have to read the books.
+You don’t have to watch the hot new TV show.
+You don’t have to read the books the show is based on.

-You don’t have to have an opinion about Beyoncé.
+You don’t have to have an opinion about a major celebrity.

-You don’t have to pretend to think Prince was great.
+You don’t have to pretend to think a dead celebrity was great.

 You don’t have to have a strong opinion about the Presidential campaign.

-Even if you do, you don’t have to say anything.
-You don’t have to feel like you have a civic duty to state your opinion on all things cultural just to be a part of society.
-No one cares about what other people think unless it is a clear opposite of what they believe.
-Then it needs to be stated.
+Even if you do have something to say, you don’t have to say anything.
+You don’t have to feel like you have a civic duty to state your opinion on all things cultural to be a part of society.
+No one cares about what other people think unless it is the clear opposite of what they believe or exactly what they believe.
+Either way, it doesn’t have to be said.

 You don’t have to react to anything.